Chaza324/Friday-6-Test/README.md

 # Friday-6-Test
-LInking Git to R studio
+LInking the repository to edit it using R studio